 A minimum of 15 TRU credits (distance or on-campus).

-120 credits total, with a GPA of 2.00 (a grade of C) or higher in all courses required for this credential, as follows:
+120 credits, with a GPA of 2.00 or higher in all courses required for completion of this credential, as follows:

-6 credits in English (university-level composition and literature) other than technical and business writing courses
+Six credits in English (university-level composition and literature) other than technical- and business-writing courses

-15 credits, which may be applied studies, such as fine and performing arts, studio and technology courses
+15 of these credits may be applied studies courses, such as fine and performing arts courses, studio courses and technology courses